milankarman/FastStronghold/README.md

 ### Suggested Nether Travel

-FastStronghold will display a suggested Nether Travel location once you throw your first eye of ender in the overworld.
-If you have the resources to do nether travel, then head back into the nether and head to the coordinates that are displayed.
+FastStronghold will display a suggested nether travel location once you throw your first eye of ender in the overworld.
+If you have the resources to do nether travel head back into the nether and head to the coordinates that are displayed.
 Build another portal and enter the overworld there.
 If everything went right you should be close to the stronghold.
 Continue triangulating from there.

 ### Video Tutorial